FRRouting/frr/doc/user/main.rst

 ========================

-Zebra supports a 'FIB push' interface that allows an external component to learn the forwarding information computed by the Frr routing suite.
+Zebra supports a 'FIB push' interface that allows an external component to learn the forwarding information computed by the FRR routing suite.
 This is a loadable module that needs to be enabled at startup as described in :ref:`Loadable_Module_Support`.

-In Frr, the Routing Information Base (RIB) resides inside zebra.
+In FRR, the Routing Information Base (RIB) resides inside zebra.
 Routing protocols communicate their best routes to zebra, and zebra computes the best route across protocols for each prefix.
 This latter information makes up the Forwarding Information Base (FIB).
-Zebra feeds the FIB to the kernel, which allows the IP stack in the kernel to forward packets according to the routes computed by Frr.
+Zebra feeds the FIB to the kernel, which allows the IP stack in the kernel to forward packets according to the routes computed by FRR.
 The kernel FIB is updated in an OS-specific way.
 For example, the `netlink` interface is used on Linux, and route sockets are used on FreeBSD.